Key takeaways:

 Finally, clean your hands with soap and water or hand sanitizer.
 Then, clean the injection site with an alcohol swab using a circular motion and allow it to air dry.

 The Tremfya injection process differs based on which device you're using.
-But removing the cap comes first for both formulations.
+But removing the cap comes first.

 One-Press injector: Pull off the clear cap on the end of the One-Press injector and throw it away.
 This will expose the gray needle guard.